jedimatt42/fcmd/README.md

 * 40 column mode is used by default if F18A is not detected.
 * FinalGROM cartridge switching (limited)
 * EA5 load command
-* 'call' to run scripts. run AUTOCMD script on first drive on startup.
+* 'call' to run scripts.
+* AUTOCMD script on first drive is run on startup.
 * ANSI display
 * TIPIMAP to control DSKx, URIx, and AUTO mapping